 Chronic pain affects as many as 20% of adults in the United States and many of whom also suffer from high-impact pain, which means their pain keeps them from at least one major life activity.
 Finding effective treatments to help manage your pain can be draining.
-Bonnie S. Friehling, MD, along with Angela Wooden, RN, offers stem cell therapy as a pain management treatment in Columbia, Missouri.
+Bonnie S. Friehling, MD, along with Angela Wooden, RN, offers biologic allografts therapy as a pain management treatment in Columbia, Missouri.
 To learn more about the holistic pain management options, call the office today.

 Chronic pain refers to pain that lasts longer than three to six months, or well-after any inciting injury should’ve healed.
 Chronic pain not only affects your physical health but your mental and emotional health too.
 Finding effective treatments to help you manage the pain can be a struggle and take a lot of time and patience.

 If you’re looking for an alternative treatment to help improve your pain, Bonnie S. Friehling, MD, may be able to help.

 Chronic pain may develop from an underlying injury or a chronic disease.
 Common causes of chronic pain include:

 Identifying the underlying cause of your chronic pain is an important part of functional medicine and helps direct your treatment to not only relieve symptoms but also resolve your health issue altogether.

 Pain management refers to the medical specialty aimed at helping you find a method that reduces your pain and improves your quality of life.
 Common pain management treatments include: